Former speechwriter predicts the resignation of the Kremlin ruler

 Change of power in the Kremlin: The great fear of Yevgeny Prigozhin is spreading

 It is Yevgeny Prigozhin in particular who is feared in Moscow.
 He is currently supporting Putin’s war with his private militia Wagner Group.
-Against the background of the defeats that the Russian army has already had to suffer in Ukraine, however, Putin is being questioned in some circles.
+In light of the defeats that the Russian army has already suffered in Ukraine, however, Putin is being questioned in some circles.
 According to Galyamov, there is a perception that Putin is “throwing his own people to their deaths by the thousands”.
 You look at Prigozhin and see someone who can bring more stability to the war.

 Above all, the Moscow elite are “personally afraid” of the Wagner boss: “The entire apparatus is afraid of Prigozhin and fears that his troops will also pursue them.”
 They are afraid of becoming a victim themselves.
 (LP)